Making a Subject Access Request

 You can ask for information to be disclosed to a third party acting on your behalf such as a Solicitor.

-In order to facilitate disclosure to a third party, you will need to provide explicit and specific consent at the time of making their request.
+In order to facilitate disclosure to a third party, you will need to provide explicit and specific consent at the time of making the request.
 Disclosure will not be facilitated until the Office of the Police and Crime Commissioner is in receipt of such documents as required to validate the requestor’s identity.

 Applications made on Behalf of a Young Person.

 SAR’s can be accepted from a young person where they are believed to have sufficient intellectual ability to understand the nature of the application.
-It is generally presumed that a person of thirteen years of age or over will have sufficient age and maturity to exercise the right of subject access.
+It is generally presumed that a person of twelve years of age or over will have sufficient age and maturity to exercise the right of subject access.

 A parent or guardian can exercise the right and receive the reply, if the young person does not have the intellectual ability to understand the nature of the application, and the parent is thought to be acting in the best interests of the young person.